rowanmoul/ArchSecureDualBoot/README.md

 ```
 This command is pretty self explanitory.
 It will prompt you for your previous passphrase before adding the new key in keyslot 2 (A LUKS device can have up to 10 passphrases).

-##### Create a flexible policy
+#### Create a flexible policy
 Before we seal this new passphrase into the TPM under our primary key, we need to create a policy to seal it with, so that it can only be accessed if the policy is satisfied.
 Normally such a policy would involve the values of PCRs that are known to contain measurements of a trusted boot configuration (such as the new arch install we just created), however PCR values are inherently brittle.
 Whenver you update your bootloader, kernel, or BIOS, the PCR values will change.
 We would then have to re-seal the passphrase because an object's policy is immutable after it is created.
 To mitigate this issue, there is a special kind of policy that we can seal our pasphrase with called a wildcard policy.
 This is a policy that can only be satisfied by another policy that has been signed by an authorization key (and that policy must also be satisfied however it requires).
-This second policy is passed in at the time the object is to be used (when our passphrase is to be unsealed and used to unlock the disk),
+This second policy is passed in at the time the sealing object is to be used (when our passphrase is to be unsealed and used to unlock the disk),
-Create Wilcard Policy for sealed object:
+Create Wilcard Policy for sealing object:
 ```
-# tpm2_createpolicy
+# tpm2_create
+# tpm2_startauthsession --policy-session -g sha256 -c pkcontext.ctx -S policysession.plss

 ```
-##### Seal the LUKS passphrase with a new object under the primary key
+#### Seal the LUKS passphrase with a new sealing object under the primary key
-Create a sealed object under the new primary key.
+Create a sealing object under the new primary key.
 ```
 tpm2_create --parent-context=somecontextfilepath --parent-auth=someprivatekey --hash-algorithm=sha256 --key-algorithm=rsa --attributes=someattributes --sealing-input=passphrase.bin --policy=awildcardpolicyfile --key-context=somekeycontextfilepath
 ```
-##### Store the sealed object in the TPM NV Storage
+#### Store the sealing object in the TPM NV Storage

-#### Need to reboot to get true PCR values for second policy....
+### Need to reboot to get true PCR values for second policy....